ro-mgh/react-native-twilio-programmable-voice/README.md

         }
     })

-// Unregister device with Twilio TwilioVoice.unregister()
+// Unregister device with Twilio (iOS only) TwilioVoice.unregister()
 ```